ome/ngff-spec/docs/schemas.md

-# JSON schemas
+# JSON Schemas

-Here is some information on the json schemas
+Below you find schemas for the NGFF specification in both Markdown and HTML format.